10RootOrg/Risx-MSSP/README.md

 This stack is growing,
 you find a complete list of the requirements in the file `resources/default.env` in the environment variable `REQUIRED_PACKAGES`.

-- Docker; client and server ~ 20.10
+- Podman with the podman-docker compatibility layer
-- docker compose plugin v2 ~ 2.26
+- podman-compose (provides compatibility for docker compose workflows)
 - Git ~ 2.34
 - [yq](https://github.com/mikefarah/yq/#install) ~ 4.44
 - bash shell ~ 5.0